sandboxie-plus/sandboxie-docs/Content/CodeInjection.md

 The injection is done calling `_FX ULONG SbieDll_InjectLow(HANDLE hProcess, BOOLEAN is_wow64, BOOLEAN bHostInject, BOOLEAN dup_drv_handle)` and providing the required arguments, the function than:

-* Starts with preparing a data block `lowdata` of type `SBIELOW_DATA`, and filling in variouse values like is_wow64, bHostInject and others...
+* Starts with preparing a data block `lowdata` of type `SBIELOW_DATA`, and filling in various values like is_wow64, bHostInject and others...

 * Than it uses `SbieDll_InjectLow_CopyCode` to allocate `sizeof(shell_code) + sizeof(SBIELOW_J_TABLE) + 0x400` bytes of Memory in the target process and write the shell code to it.
 This function also, in an unrelated last step, copies 48 bytes from the begin of `ntdll!LdrInitializeThunk` into `lowdata.LdrInitializeThunk_tramp`.